 We hope that you find the information on Key Policy Data useful and we simply request that you share this website with your friends and family.
 Additionally, be sure to sign up for our mailing list to make sure you don't miss any of our analysis on the important public policy issues impacting your state.

-As shown in Chart 2, New Mexico’s tax burden has increased over time by 65 percent to 18.8 percent in FY 2015 from 11.4 percent in FY 1950.
+As shown in Chart 2, Indiana’s tax burden has increased over time by 62 percent to 12.8 percent in FY 2015 from 7.9 percent in FY 1950.

 Of course, the tax burdens for local government can vary just as much as they do among the 50 states.
-As such, we have also calculated the local government tax burden for every county in New Mexico—this includes every taxing jurisdiction within the geographic county borders whether it is a city, a special district, or county government itself.
+As such, we have also calculated the local government tax burden for every county in Indiana—this includes every taxing jurisdiction within the geographic county borders whether it is a city, a special district, or county government itself.

 Finally, don’t forget to watch our exclusive time-lapse video of state and local tax burdens over the last 65 years!
 See if your state has been above or below the national average?